 If at any point in the process of naming or changing a life insurance beneficiary you become confused or you have a question that needs to be answered, don't be shy about contacting your agent and asking for help.

-Just a few minutes of that person's time could be the difference between the people—or organizations, or pets—you love being able to enjoy your inheritance and being wrapped up in a protracted legal battle over your assets.
+Just a few minutes of that person's time could be the difference between the people you love being able to enjoy your inheritance and being wrapped up in a protracted legal battle over your assets.

 QuoteWizard.com LLC has made every effort to ensure that the information on this site is correct, but we cannot guarantee that it is free of inaccuracies, errors, or omissions.
 All content and services provided on or through this site are provided "as is" and "as available" for use.
 QuoteWizard.com LLC makes no representations or warranties of any kind, express or implied, as to the operation of this site or to the information, content, materials, or products included on this site.
 You expressly agree that your use of this site is at your sole risk.